kaltura/media-framework/nginx-mpegts-kmp-module/README.md

 * **default**: `none`
 * **context**: `stream/server`, `location`

-Enables the media interface of this module in the surrounding stream-server/location.
+Enables the media interface of this module in the surrounding stream-server/location block.
 The `ts;` directive of nginx-mpegts-module should also be used in the same context, otherwise this directive has no effect.

 #### ts_kmp_ctrl_connect_url